 So why am I sharing all this with you?

 Because totally coincidentally the designer, Claude Cormier from Montreal, will speak this week, Wednesday September 27 at the NCC Urban lab in cooperation with Urban Forum and I think you should not miss this.
-All info here.
-If you can’t make it in time, watch it on YouTube.
-There won’t be vegan cupcakes though.

 Read also my post on cycling in in Toronto.
 We cycled through the ravines to Scarborough Bluffs.